How Many 5-letter Words Are In The English Language

 The Role of Technology

 The digital age has transformed the way we study and analyze language.
-Large corpora of text, such as the British National Corpus and the Corpus of Contemporary American English, can be searched and analyzed using computational tools.
+Still, large corpora of text, such as the British National Corpus and the Corpus of Contemporary American English, can be searched and analyzed using computational tools.
 These tools allow lexicographers to identify new words, track changes in usage, and compile comprehensive lists of words.

 Estimating the Number